sora9z/CNN-Deep.github.io/software_engineering/Readme.md

-This directory is for organize theory of software.
+This repository is created for studying SW engineering

-It's based on Engineer information processing theory.
+Contents of this repository
-- Software engineering development
+- HTML
-- DataBase
+- CSS
-- programming
+- Jsvascripts